build-canaries/clj-cctray/README.md

   Can take a collection of keys to normalise or a `truthy` value to normalise the following `:name`, `:stage`, `:job` and `:owner`.

 - `:print-dates`
-  This causes the next and last build times to be printed out as strings instead of being returned as DateTime objects.
+  This causes the next and last build times to be printed out as strings instead of being returned as Instant objects.
   Can take a string specifying a format to use or a `truthy` value to default to the ISO format.
-A complete list of format patterns can be found on the [Joda-Time website](http://www.joda.org/joda-time/key_format.html)
+A complete list of format patterns can be found in the [DateTimeFormatter javadocs](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)

 ## Map keys